Metric Specific Concepts

 - Only 1 messaging contact, or

-- Only 1 outbound communication (voice, messaging, or email) after 1 or more inbound messages (messaging, email, voicemail, or abandoned calls).
-The outbound communication needs to be the last communication in the Conversation (i.e. the Customer can’t reply).
+- Only 1 outbound communication (voice, messaging, or email) after 1 or more inbound messages that start with an email or voicemail.
+The outbound contact needs to be the last contact in the Conversation.

 - Future iterations could make this metric more sophisticated about other cross-channel scenarios.
 For example, sending an SMS during a phone call, or starting a second messaging contact just to say “thanks” (after the first contact was ended) would make the conversation Non-FCR today, but in the future, we could consider those as FCR.
 The issue is still being resolved in one go.